nugget/python-insteonplm/sample/Thermostat/README.md

 ## Configuration Yaml
 * cycletime: 30 *How many seconds to wait to do a logging/config loop.*
 * cyclesperrefresh: 2 *cyclesperrefresh x cycletime is the wait time to force a config refresh.*
+* overridetime: 3600 *How long in seconds to let an override run*
 * device: /dev/ttyUSB0 *Path to the PLM device*
 * zones: *A list of dictionaries that represent of areas of control.*
 * thehouse: *Dictionary that is the name of the zone*
 * daystart: "05:30" *Time of day to start the day cycle*
 * nightstart: "22:00" *Time of day to start the night cycle*
 * awaymode: false *Not used yet, would let us do vacation/away where temps can go lower/higher*
-* thermos: *List of dictionaries that represent thermostat devices to control*
+* thermos: *List of dictionaries that represent thermostat devices to control* - Note First one in the list is the main thermostat and all others will be made to not conflict their modes.
 * name: downstairs *Friendly name of the thermostat*
-* ismain: true *Indicates which thermostat is the master thermostat in the zone others will follow*
 * address: 1a2b3c *Insteon ID*
 * dayheat: 72 *Target day time Heating*
 * daycool: 72 *Target day time Cooling*